gvisoc/gvisoc.github.io/_posts/2023-10-10-blog-more-blog-again.md

 And then, social media came.

-At the beginnng it seemed like a good idea: another fast, even faster way, to get into commentary of almost anything.
+At the beginning it seemed like a good idea: another fast, even faster way, to get into commentary of almost anything.
 Interactions were more lively, the timeline was some soft of a lottery and we were all pursuing the viral post because the rush of it was amazing.
 It was more compelling than blogging.
 Twitter grew on me quickly, and in its beginnings (2007) it was great.
 Local groups of people were hanging out after work in "Tweets and Beers" to meet each other.
-To socialise outside of the socialisation site, after the socialising in the socialisation site.
+To socialise outside of the socialisation site, after socialising in the socialisation site.
 Not without the occasional flirting before flirting sites, twitter was another regular in the local pubs.
 Sharing a beer and some tweeting tricks, like the hashtags.
-Hashtags were not a thing yet, but somehow there was already an ettiquette for it.
+Hashtags were not a thing yet, but somehow there was already an ettiquette to it.
 There was a world, a lore and a folklore to it.

 It was very powerful.
 It was undeniably great.